stephen-huan/dotfiles/src/os/nixos/README.md

 # NixOS

-I am preparing to move to [NixOS](https://nixos.org/).
-I may still include notes here for archival purposes, commentary, tutorials, and guides, but when that happens, the canonical source of truth will be the Nix code.
+I have moved to [NixOS](https://nixos.org/).
+I may still include notes here for archival purposes, commentary, tutorials, and guides, but the canonical source of truth remains the [Nix code](https://github.com/stephen-huan/nixos-config).

 The structure of this website follows [nixpkgs](https://github.com/NixOS/nixpkgs/) (you can search